trxdave/kleandetailing/README.md

 I have used the recommended HTML W3C Validator [W3C Validator](https://validator.w3.org) to validate all of my HTML files.

+There were a few errors on the Validator, but I have fixed them.
+There are no syntax errors now.

 | Directory | File | Screenshot | Notes |
 | --- | --- | --- | --- |
 | assets/validator | index.html | ![screenshot](documentation/validator/validator-index.png) | There were no syntax errors. |